elotl/retail-store/prometheus-grafana/README.md

-# Schedule Prometheus + Grafana stack via Nova
+# Scheduling the Prometheus + Grafana stack via Nova

+## Namespace creation

 Create the namespace policy and namespace `monitoring` on which Prometheus and Grafana will be installed: